y0mbo/todo.txt/docs/index.md

 # Todo.txt implementation

-This is the documentation for y0mbo's todo.txt.
+This is the documentation for y0mbo's todo.txt (codename: Duet).

 ## Research